 some fruit trees.

-August and September are transition months for Sage Hill, much is on the way out, and much is on the way in.
+August and September are transition months for us much is on the way out and much is on the way in.
+Finding

-Finding a balance can be tricky, so adjust according to your location and knowledge of what your garden needs and
+a balance can be tricky, so adjust according to your location and knowledge of what your garden needs and what

 A recent scientific study in Nutrition in Clinical Practice shows that the micro organism or gut flora